fkab/tOYO/README.md

 INPUT: EPUB file (E)

 1. Unzip E
 2. Iterate through the content files and replace all cursive fonts.
-Examples: \<em></em>, \<blockquote></blockquote>
-2.1.
 The set of the replaced elements should be configurable.
 3. Zip E

 OUTPUT: EPUB file without cursive fonts (E')